Mohammed Kadhim al-Modarresi: Religious career

 Al-Modarresi studied and graduated from the religious seminaries of Mashhad.
 One of al-Modarresi's main teachers was Mirza Mahdi al-Isfahani (d.
 1945), the founding father of the tafkiki school of jurisprudence in its new manifestation.
 Tafkik–as described by Muhammad-Reza Hakimi–"comprises the belief that the truths about religion and the correct knowledge of it are the ones stated in the Quran and have been taught by the Prophet and afterwards by his appointed successors, who have inherited his knowledge." al-Modarresi was a firm believer that acquiring knowledge by other ways than the way shown by the Ahl al-Bayt is tantamount to denying them, i.e. disbelief.

 In the 1940s, he emigrated to Najaf with his father, who later died and was buried there.
-After his father passed away, he moved to Karbala, and joined the religious seminary as a teacher.
+After his father died he moved to Karbala, and joined the religious seminary as a teacher.
 As well as other sciences, he specialised in teaching the methodologies of al-Isfahani in jurisprudence.

 By 1970, due to the rising pressures of the Baathist anti-Shia sentiment, al-Modarresi left for Kuwait with his family.
 After the Iranian revolution, al-Modarresi relocated to Qom.
 Over there he established a library, and one of the most interesting books in his collection was a hand-written copy of Nahj al-Balagha, written by Muhammad bin Ali al-Hamdani in October, 1179.

 Some of his most notable students included: